Ali ibn al-Fadl al-Jayshani: Revolt against Abdallah al-Mahdi Billah

 When Ibn Hawshab rebuffed his colleague's demands to join him and criticized his actions, Ibn al-Fadl marched against Ibn Hawshab.
 Shibam and Jabal Dhukhar were captured, and after a few battles, Ibn Hawshab was blockaded in the Jabal Maswar.
 After eight months of siege, in April 912, Ibn Hawshab sought terms, and handed over his son Ja'far as a hostage.
 Ja'far was returned after a year with a golden necklace as a gift.
 Ibn al-Fadl died on 28 October 915 at Mudhaykhira of an unknown illness; later Isma'ili legend claimed that he was poisoned by agents of al-Mahdi posing as physicians.

 His death, following that of his erstwhile colleague Ibn Hawshab in December of the previous year, left a power vacuum that was swiftly exploited by the Yu'firid ruler As'ad ibn Ibrahim, who had recognized Ibn al-Fadl's suzerainty and had been left in control of Sana'a.
 In January 916, As'ad began reclaiming the fortresses captured by the Isma'ilis in the previous years.
-Ibn al-Fadl's son and successor, Fa'fa (or Gha'fa), was unable to stop his advance, and on 6 January 917, the Yu'firid forces stormed Mudhaykhira, taking the two sons and three daughters of Ibn al-Fadl prisoner.
+Ibn al-Fadl's son and successor, Fa'fa (or Gha'fa), was unable to stop his advance.
+On 6 January 917, the Yu'firid forces stormed Mudhaykhira, taking the two sons and three daughters of Ibn al-Fadl prisoner.
 After his return to Sana'a, As'ad executed the two brothers and twenty of their followers, and sent their heads to the Abbasid caliph in Baghdad.
 In contrast to the swift end of the southern Isma'ili domain, the northern community founded by Ibn Hawshab has survived to the present day.